Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 This describes a typosquatting attack where someone buys a domain name that is close to a legitimate domain name, hoping to attract visitors who mistype the original domain.
 Ransomware typically encrypts data and the attacker then demands payment as ransom, but there isn't any indication that a ransom is requested in this scenario.
 A rootkit is a program or group of programs that provide root-level access to a system and hides itself to evade detection.
 There is no evidence of a rootkit here.
 Finally, DNS hijacking steals traffic for a legitimate domain name by redirecting DNS records.
 That is not the case in the attack, where a different domain was used.

+# Chapter 7

+DDos attacks are Dos attacks from multiple computers.

+Variants of DDos attacks include reflected attacks, which involve using third-party servers to redirect traffic to the target, and amplified attacks, which combine reflection techniques with amplification to generate an even greater volume of traffic directed at the target.